inouiw/capacitor-native-google-one-tap-signin/README.md

 After a successful authentication, the idToken is returned as base64 and as object.

 The android minSdkVersion is 24.
+Tested with android 10 and above.

 # Install and Configure